 It is a sad fact that an estimated 30% of children entering sub-Saharan African state education systems aged six or seven drop out of primary school by aged ten, a large number of girl students fall pregnant from aged thirteen and too few students complete their education.

 One of the widely accepted reasons for the failure of formal education systems is simply that children have not been equipped in their nursery school years to deal with school life.
 The aim of The Perivoli Schools Trust is to see primary school dropout rates decline and for children to get more out of their formal education.

-The Trust currently employs a corpus of Perivoli Trainers who in addition to delivering the Training Modules undertake regular class visits to the nursery school teachers to assist with the implementation of the Programme and provide on-going supervision.
+The Trust currently employs a corpus of Perivoli Trainers who in addition to delivering the Training Modules undertake regular class visits to the nursery school teachers to assist with the implementation of the Programme and provide ongoing supervision on an indefinite basis.

-The Perivoli Schools Trust, funded hitherto by the Perivoli Trust, interacts with over 2,200 nursery school teachers in Namibia and an estimated 50,000 children aged two to seven.
-Its goal, depending on the success of Perivoli Innovations, is to increase these numbers many-fold across Namibia and other sub-Saharan countries over time.
+The Perivoli Schools Trust, funded hitherto by the Perivoli Trust, has interacted with over 7500 nursery school teachers in Namibia, Malawi and Zambia reaching an estimated 200,000 children aged two to seven.
+It will shortly be launching in Botswana, Uganda and Burundi.
+Its goal, depending on the success of Perivoli Innovations, is to see these numbers increase many fold over time.

-For further information please contact: James Alexandroff (advisor to the Trustees) at firstname.lastname@example.org
+For further information please contact: James Alexandroff (Programme Director) at firstname.lastname@example.org